Giant Rabi splitting in metallic cluster-cavity system

-\emph{Introduction} Strong coupling between light and matter excitations attract the growing interest of the physical community.
-The problem is important not only because of the fundamental aspects brought forward by the interaction of material systems with photons \cite{mabuchi02a}, but also due to the possibility of use of the strong coupling phenomena for the creation of optoelectronic devices of new generation, such as polariton lasers \cite{Christopoulos}, optical logic gates \cite{Leyder}, all-optical integrated circuits \cite{Liew2008} and others.
+Strong coupling between light and matter excitations attracts growing interest of the physical community.
+The problem is important not only because of the fundamental aspects brought forward by the interaction of material systems with photons \cite{mabuchi02a}, but also due to the possibility of use the strong coupling phenomena for creation of optoelectronic devices of the new generation, such as polariton lasers \cite{Christopoulos}, optical logic gates \cite{Leyder}, all-optical integrated circuits \cite{Liew2008}, terahertz light sources \cite{Savenko2011} and others.